QuentinAndre/Website/content/post/large-pvalues-and-power-analysis/index.md

 Another flavor of this argument is "small p-values means that researchers were wasteful, collected too many observations, and made their effect *too significant*".

-Are there any merits to this argument?
+Is there any merit to this argument?
 Could large p-values be explained by thoughtful researchers collecting *just enough participants* to detect a *carefully-estimated effect size*?
 Let's dive in!

 ## Can Researchers Predict the Effect Size They'll Find?